 Unlike traditional mooncakes, which usually have skins with slightly-chewy texture, Yuen Fatt's Shanghai mooncake is made of soft and crumbly shortcrust pastry with a buttery aroma and taste — similar to egg tart's crust.
 The fillings are not too sweet too.
 They taste great!

-Mid-Autumn Festival 2023 is round the corner and I made a trip to Kluang to get some Shanghai mooncakes including the ball-shape mooncakes from Yuen Fatt.
-I bought all the 4 different flavours available — 3 flavours are the same as the mouse mooncakes and an additional green tea (绿茶) flavour — in a box without salted egg yolks.
-They tastes great as expected and I like the softer-crust Shanghai mooncakes over the traditional types.
+Yuen Fatt's ball-shape Shanghai mooncakes have 4 different flavours — 3 flavours are the same as the pillow-shape mooncakes and an additional green tea (绿茶) flavour — with or without salted egg yolks.
+They tastes great as expected and I like the softer-crust Shanghai mooncakes over traditional types.

-Apart from Shanghai mooncakes, there are also traditional mooncakes of the same 4 flavours too.
+Apart from Shanghai mooncakes, Yuen Fatt has traditional mooncakes of the same 4 flavours too.

 Address: